 - ½ tsp chilli bean sauce

-- ½ cup cabbage (pref Chinese cabbage), thinly sliced
+- ½ cup Chinese cabbage or regular cabbage, thinly sliced

 - 2 stalks coriander leaves

-- Place the chicken breast and chicken stock a small saucepan, then heat covered over medium heat.
-Allow to come to a gentle simmer and cook for a further 5 minutes (8 minutes if they're really large chicken breasts), then turn off the heat.
+- Place the chicken breast and chicken stock a small saucepan, then cover and cook over medium heat.
+Allow to come to a gentle simmer and cook for a further 6 minutes (9 minutes if they're really large chicken breasts), then turn off the heat and cover with a lid.
 Allow to cool - keep the pan covered so the chicken cooks through.
 When cool, shred and set aside.